1. Goal 2

 At the end of the setup process, you should be walked through running your first system scan or assessment.
 If it finds any existing malware on your system, it should walk you through cleaning it up, if it can.

-If it doesn't automatically perform a full system scan after setup, you should be able to run a manual scan by clicking the “System Scan” button near the middle of the Bitdefender window.
+If it doesn't automatically perform a full system scan after setup, you should be able to run a manual scan from the Malwarebytes dashboard.

 Explore your new tools

 Be sure to check out all the features included with your package.
-Just click through all the screens of the Bitdefender window.
-It's worth getting to know this package as it offers a lot.
+Just click through all the screens of the Malwarebytes window.
 Most of the big ones should be enabled automatically, but you can see if there's anything else you'd like to use.

 What about Windows Defender?
 Doesn't Windows include anti-malware now?

 It does!
 And many sources indicate that it's doing a pretty good job of protecting computers these days.
-It doesn't have as extensive of a feature set offered by a package like Bitdefender, so I recommend adding Bitdefender to your defenses.
+It doesn't have as extensive of a feature set offered by a package like Malwarebytes, so I recommend adding Malwarebytes to your defenses.
 Windows Defender can still run regularly in scan mode and work alongside other packages, as long as you enable it in your Windows Security settings.

 Do I really need this for Mac?
 I thought Macs don't get viruses.